boyofgreen/web-app-HOL/native-app/README.md

 <a name="BuildNativeApp" />
 ##Building a native app with JavaScript and HTML

 You will build a native app using JavaScript, HTML and WinJS controls.
-The app is a simple To Do List app that allows adding To Do items consisting of a description.
+The app is a simple To Do List app that allows you to add To Do items along with a description.
 It is also possible to delete them and toggle their completed status.

 The first step is to create a new project to contain the code and resources that will make up the app.